Somerset is a boredom-free zone

 Today the city is still terribly fashionable, with loads of fabulous boutiques, pubs, bars, restaurants and the modern Thermae Spa.

 18 Miles away is this magnificent Elizabethan mansion with its famous gardens, maze, grounds and safari park.
-It is currently the seat of the rather eccentric Marquesses of Bath and his many “wifelets” (said to number 73 in total).
+It is currently the seat of the Marquess of Bath, whose wife Emma Weymouth was a contestant on Strictly Come Dancing 2019.
 Much of the house is open to the public and boasts some fascinating interiors, paintings and furnishings.

 Birdwatching and wildlife walks on Somerset Levels